MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    into non-volatile memory areas), and do not require copies to be made in ram to be manipulated.
 -  Defining immortal read-write objects that are always alive.

-BON serves as a very robust foundation for implementing Java software, in particular embedded Java Software.

 BON also adds a set of useful utilities: